 - The steering committee is led by David Stephens, with Claudia Hommel, Dan Johnson, Evelyn Danner, and Kim Mann

 - The program team is led by Margaret Murphy and Cynthia Clarey, with Arlene Armstrong, Madeline Morgan and Vivian Beckford

 - The outreach team is David Stephens, Ava Logan, Evelyn Danner, and Ruth Fuerst

 - Historical research is led by Dan Johnson with Arlene Armstrong and Natalie Douglas (Cynthia Clarey and Paula Ingram weighing in)

-- Communications includes Barb Smith and Lydia Stux
+- Communications includes Dave DeGooyer, Meredith Morris, Barb Smith and Lydia Stux

-- The Technology team will be led by K Shack Video, with assistance from Roxane Assaf
+- The Technology team is in formation and includes K Shack Video, with assistance from Roxane Assaf